MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/asynchronous-service.md

 ---

-### Top system Jobs that are in waiting status by count
+### Top system jobs that are in suspended state by count

-Use this query to extract a count of all jobs within the `asyncoperation` table that are in a 'waiting' state.
+Use this query to extract a count of all jobs within the `AsyncOperation` table that are in a **Suspended** state.
 This query helps you to:

 - Understand the volume and nature of waiting jobs.
 - Identify where the hold-ups are occurring.